-Taxis are available at the airports and in Roseau, and can be arranged all over the island; we have our favorites and would be happy to arrange transportation for you if you require before, during or at the end of your Holiday.
-We have worked out a set rate from the Melville Hall Airport with the Taxi Association of $20USD & we provide complimentary transportation upon your departure.
+Taxis are available at the airports ($20USD to Pagua Bay one-way – 10minutes) and in Roseau ($70USD to Pagua Bay one-way – 1 hour), and can be arranged all over the island.
+We have our favorites and would be happy to arrange transportation for you if you require; before, during or at the end of your Holiday.

 We can help you organize your car rental prior to your arrival.
-You can pick up your rental car from the airport or ferry building in Roseau/Portsmouth and they will also deliver directly to the hotel for your convenience.
-The cost is around $50US per day on average, plus taxes & driver’s license, which is required by law.
-Check your insurance company or credit card prior to travelling to see if your car insurance is covered; it usually is and that will save you a few bucks when renting a car.
+You can pick up your rental car from the airport or ferry building in Roseau and they will also deliver directly to the hotel for your convenience.
+The cost is around $50US per day on average, which includes taxes & driver’s license which is required by law.
+Check your insurance company or credit card prior to travelling to see if your car insurance is covered; it usually is and that will save you a few bucks when renting.
 There are a number of car rental agencies on the island offering vehicles for rent.
-The two we primarily use, that have nice vehicles & good service are:
+Remember, you get what you pay for.
+We primarily use the following, they have dependable vehicles & good service:

 English is the official language of Dominica; however a large portion of the population speaks Kwéyòl (Creole), which is based primarily on French and Carib vocabularies.

 The local currency is the Eastern Caribbean dollar (EC$), which trades at EC$2.67 to US$1.00.
-Most businesses accept United States Dollars, British Pounds, and Euros.
+ECD is the best currency to have on-hand, but USD is also accepted.

 There is a clinic in Marigot, as well as a pharmacy & a general practitioner, who makes house calls.
 You should take out comprehensive travel and medical insurance, which includes medical evacuation by air ambulance, before travelling.

 Practice common sense in your own personal safety department and the protection of your property.
 Maintain at least the same level of security awareness as you would at home, always be aware of your surroundings.
-Do not carry large amounts of cash and jewellery.
+Do not carry large amounts of cash and jewellery (leave the bling at home).
 Valuables and travel documents should be left in the hotel safe.
-Take precautions to secure your valuables, and lock doors and windows, day & night, this pertains to both your car & your hotel room.
+Take precautions to secure your valuables, and lock doors and windows, day & night.
 Petty theft isn’t uncommon, especially car break in’s.
-Always lock your vehicle & store valuables in the trunk, i.e. Kindle/iPods.
-At Pagua Bay House we have on-site security through the evening & management is on-site during the day.
-Never go to remote locations without a proper guide, which we are happy to arrange for you.
-If at any point you have any questions or concerns about your safety, accommodations or anything else that affects you, let our staff know so we may rectify the situation immediately.
-Your safety & comfort is our number one priority.

 Dominica is on Eastern Standard Time and doesn’t observe Daylight Savings.

-It’s almost always warm & sunny, with intermittent rainfall.
-I suggest packing layers; despite the warmth, the breeze at night can be chilly, especially on the Atlantic side.
+It’s almost always warm & sunny, 80F yearround, with intermittent rainfall.
+As far as packing is concerned (ladies, I am talking to you :) Stereotype, I know; but I am one, so I have a voice on this one) less is more!
+It’s very casual in Dominica; you’ll wear a swimsuit most days with cover-ups for hikes and everything else.
+I suggest packing layers; despite the warmth, the breeze at night can be chilly, especially since we are on the Atlantic side.
 You might want a pashmina, something with long sleeves or a light sweater at night.
+We also offer a laundry service for a small fee.
+People always ask about footwear; Dominica is known for having a river for every day of the year, this means whatever hike you do, you’ll walk through a few of them.
+So it’s nice to have something light enough and comfortable that can breathe.
+I suggest Merrill’s, Keens, Ecco, Teva, even old tennis shoes; something of that nature.
 For the ladies, I don’t know what to tell you about your hair, I’ve given up!
 I don’t bother, but we do provide hairdryers upon request.
 Bring sunblock and bug spray.
 Yes, there are random bugs here, but there is nothing that can hurt you.
-We don’t have mosquitos at Pagua Bay due to the prevailing winds of the Atlantic, but they are here.
+We don’t have mosquitos at Pagua Bay due to the prevailing winds of the Atlantic, but they are in Dominica in certain areas.
 You’ll get them on your hikes and in areas with less wind.
-If you forget, we have ample supply of sunscreen & bug spray on hand.
+If you forget, we have ample supply of sunscreen & bug spray on hand, so don’t worry.